Castle in the Sky: Plot summary

-Sheeta, having seen the crystal's directions and being able to navigate to Laputa, helps Pazu convince Dola to take them there in exchange for temporarily joining her crew.
-That night, Sheeta and Pazu keep watch from the crow's nest as Goliath suddenly attacks Dola's airship.
-Dola detaches the crow's nest, which also functions as a glider attached to the ship with a line.
-Pazu spots a massive storm, wherein he believes his father saw Laputa.
-Dola attempts to steer into the clouds, but is halted by violent winds.
-Goliath destroys the airship, severing the line connecting it to the glider.
-Sheeta and Pazu pass through the turbulent lightning storm.
+Using clues she observed from the crystal, Sheeta helps Pazu persuade Dola to take them to Laputa in exchange for temporarily joining her crew.
+During the journey, Goliath attacks Dola's airship.
+Dola detaches the crow's nest – containing Sheeta and Pazu – which functions as a glider tethered to the ship, while Pazu identifies a massive storm where he believes Laputa is hidden.
+Violent winds destroy the airship and sever the glider's tether, sending Pazu and Sheeta through the storm.

-They land safely on Laputa, which they find deserted but for some fauna and one peaceful robot.
-The castle is in ruins, and a giant tree now grows out of the top of the island.
-The army arrives and begins looting the castle, having taken Dola's gang captive.
-Muska and his accomplices betray the army, destroying their communication systems, and take Sheeta into the castle's core.
-Pazu frees Dola's gang from their bindings and pursues Muska.
-The castle's core is the center of Laputa's ancient knowledge and weapons, which Muska activates using Sheeta's crystal, revealing to her that he is also a descendant of the Laputan royal line.
-Demonstrating Laputa's power by causing a massive explosion over the ocean and by destroying Goliath, Muska plans to use Laputa to destroy humanity, believing them inferior to himself and Sheeta.
-A horrified Sheeta takes back the crystal and flees, but Muska intercepts her in Laputa's throne room.
+They arrive safely on Laputa, finding it largely deserted except for wildlife and a peaceful robot caretaker.
+The castle lies in ruins beneath a giant tree growing from the island's center.
+The army soon arrives and begins looting the castle after capturing Dola's gang.
+Muska betrays the soldiers, destroys their communications equipment, and takes Sheeta into the castle's core, which houses Laputa's ancient knowledge and weaponry.
+Using the crystal, he activates the city's defenses and reveals that he, too, is descended from the Laputan royal line.
+After demonstrating Laputa's power by causing a massive explosion over the ocean and destroying Goliath, Muska declares his intention to use the city to dominate the world.

-Pazu reaches the throne room and bargains for a brief truce.
-Sheeta teaches Pazu another ancient phrase, the spell of destruction.
-The spell sends Muska falling to his death, with the giant tree shielding Sheeta and Pazu from Laputa's destruction.
-The rest of the castle – along with Dola's glider – is preserved by the giant tree, and the island rises into space.
-Sheeta, Pazu, and Dola's gang escape, and briefly reunite before flying away.
+Horrified, Sheeta steals back the crystal and flees, but Muska corners her in Laputa's throne room.
+Pazu arrives and negotiates a brief truce, allowing Sheeta to teach him the spell of destruction.
+Together, they recite it, causing Muska to fall to his death as Laputa collapses around them.
+The giant tree shields Sheeta and Pazu from the destruction and preserves part of the castle, along with Dola's glider, as the island rises into space.
+Sheeta, Pazu, and Dola's gang escape safely and briefly reunite before parting ways.